ooni/spec/backends/bk-003-collector.md

 to conceal to a passive network observer the fact that they are communicating to a collector.
 Such properties are to be provided by other software, e.g. Tor.

+Therefore a client implementation of the collector protocol SHOULD allow one to specify a [SOCKS5](https://tools.ietf.org/html/rfc1928) proxy.

 # 3.0 API

-Unless otherwise stated all of the network operations below MAY be performed either via HTTPS or via a Tor onion service.
+Unless otherwise stated all of the network operations below MAY be performed either via HTTPS or via Onion.

-The flow for submitting measurements is the following:
+The standard flow for submitting measurements is the following:

 - you create a report (see 3.1);